swong452/wk9GitReadMe/Develop/README.md

 ## Project Description:
-NodeJS to generate a ReadME md file using git username and repo
+Generate README file for each repo

 ### Built With